 The difference between peloton HIIT and intervals is that intervals often include prolonged recovery time and moderate work intensity.

-This means every HIIT workout is gonna contain interval training in nature, but not all of the interval training has the high intensity components.
-In the table below you can see the main differences between peloton HIIT and intervals.
+This means every HIIT workout is gonna contain interval training in nature, but not all interval training has high-intensity components.

 |Peloton HIIT||Peloton Interval|

-Higher work to rest ratio
+Higher work-to-rest ratio